 Note that suggestions linked to a patron but made from the staff interface will not appear in the patron's OPAC account.

 Patrons can delete purchase suggestions from their account in the OPAC.
-This will also delete it from the purchase suggestion management table in Acquisitions, even if it has been reviewed and its status changed.
+This will also delete it from the purchase suggestion management table in Acquisitions, even if it has been reviewed and its status has been changed.
 If the title has been ordered, the deletion does not affect the basket/order even though the title will no longer appear in the purchase suggestion management table.

 Broadly, the workflow for non-EDI ordering in Koha is: Create a basket Add materials to basket Close basket Receive orders Close invoice For more information about the EDI process, see EDI - Library Setup and Workflow.
 Placing orders Adding material ...